void-linux/void-packages/README.md

     $ ./xbps-src binary-bootstrap

-Now cross compile `base-chroot-musl` for your native architecture:
+Now cross compile `base-chroot` for your native architecture:

-    $ ./xbps-src -a x86_64-musl pkg base-chroot-musl
+    $ ./xbps-src -a x86_64-musl pkg base-chroot

 Wait until all packages are built and when ready, prepare a new masterdir with the musl packages: